Mothers of Khavaran: Harassment, Persecution and Arrests

-Witnesses' statements show that prior to the mass executions, prison authorities would physically assault those who came to visit their incarcerated family members and conduct inappropriate body searches on women and girls as young as five or six years of age, as a means of discouraging and denying family visitations.
+Witness testimonies indicate that, prior to the mass executions, prison authorities physically assaulted visitors and subjected women and girls as young as five or six to invasive body searches, aiming to intimidate and prevent family visitations.
 Others, including Haj Karbalaie, would sexually threaten women.
 In December 1988 personal property of victims was mixed together and randomly returned to their families, who were left to sort out what belonged to whom, in order to aggravate their suffering.
 In addition, prison authorities confiscated valuables, such as wedding bands, which were reportedly sold to benefit war victims.
 This was while many family members of prisoners were in need of financial assistance for their most basic needs in life.

 Reports indicate that on 1 September, the first anniversary of the executions, security and intelligence forces attacked the families and proceeded to arrest a number of them.
 While attacks, arrests and other forms of harassment went on, Mothers and other family members continued to press on, called on the international community to investigate the executions in Iran and made every attempt to meet with the UN Special Rapporteur, Mr. Pohl, and to present him with significant documents.
 However, intelligence forces once again attacked the Mothers and barred their access to the Special Rapporteur.
 In 2001, Islamic Republic authorities instructed the Baha’i community, whose part of Khavaran was full, to bury their dead in the section of Khavaran where political victims of executions in the 1980s were buried, claiming it was unused.
 Mothers realized the state authorities were trying to incite division and discord among them, and informed the Baha’is that the land was in fact occupied by unmarked graves and that they could bury their dead on top of the executed prisoners or go back to the authorities and demand another piece of land.
 The Baha’is chose to approach the authorities for another location.